AgeOfMarcus/ai-control/README.md

-# ai-control v1
+# ai-control v2
 Using GPT-4 to remotely execute code on my smartphone is a smart idea, surely.

+### What's new?

+The assistant is now able to effectively execute multiple actions in a row.
+It does this by calling another LLM, which comes up with a plan.

 ## [Video Demo (*YouTube*) - somewhat outdated](https://youtu.be/0evGdb2RLDY)

 # features
-Can do anything exposed in the Termux API.
-Also includes a few utility tools in `UtilTools.py` (so far just a `sleep` tool). **Not all of these have been tested, so please open an issue if you find something not working.**
+ **Not all of these have been tested, so please open an issue if you find something not working.**

+## Tools using Termux API:

 * BatteryStatusTool
 * BrightnessTool